The Raven’s Birth

 “What are the stakes?”
 Ravel asked.

-Ravel loved a good fight, but only if he was in the mood and currently he was pumped.
-Ravel however retained a cool exterior and lent casually on his staff.
+Ravel loved a good fight, but only if he was in the mood and currently he was interested.
+Ravel however maintained a cool exterior and lent casually on his staff.

 “You win, I accept you as a worthy member of our travelling party.
-If I win, however, you take on all of my campsite preparation jobs, such as camp set-up or firewood collection,” Dervon stated.
+However, if I win, you take on all of my campsite preparation jobs, such as camp set-up or firewood collection,” Dervon stated.

 “That doesn’t sound very even,” Ravel stated with a frown.